 We have specialist Urology and General Surgery Consultant Surgeons qualified and experienced in treating our younger patients with hernias.
 Please contact us to find out more.

 At One Healthcare we can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.
-Hernia repair surgery is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent.
+Hernia repair surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Hernia Repair treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital